autonomoussoftware/metronome-api/README.md

 ### Sorting
-You can use the `$sort` key to set the desired order to retrieve the results.
+You can use the `$sort` key as query string vlaue to set the desired order to retrieve the results.
 Internally the API uses MongoDB `sort()` method.

 - Get accounts sort by balance